Current Research & Open Questions

 Major Reference: Stuecker et al. 2015 (Geophysical Research Letters)

 ¤ Formulating the interaction between climate variability in the Atlantic Ocean and the Pacific via Trans-Basin-Variability (TBV).
 Demonstrating that TBV was an important factor for the recent hiatus in global mean surface temperatures.
+Furthermore, showing that mean state biases in the Atlantic can explain why CMIP5 models do not simulate TBV and the recent hiatus SST pattern realistically.

 Major Reference: Stuecker et al. 2017a (Geophysical Research Letters)